 Then there are the bars that look the same but are not certified.
 Most of these are more than fine to be used in a commercial or home gym.
 Functionally they are the same as a real Olympic bar and are often called the same.
 They have the same look and dimensions as the official bars but might not be as strong or have slightly wider tolerances.

 Then there are bars that actually look different.
 They have a different shape.
 Most of them are never used in any official competitions but are just for training purposes.
-Where a normal barbell can be used for a very wide range of exercises, the specialty bars are used to train specific movement.
+These barbells are also called ‘specialty bars’.

 Why use a specialty bar if a normal barbell works?
 There are two main reasons to choose a specialty bar over a normal bar for certain exercises;